nimaid/LPHK/README.md

 Commands follow the format: `COMMAND arg1 arg2 ...`.
 Scripts are just a text file with newlines separating commands.

 #### Utility [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
+* `ABORT`
+  * Terminates the script immediately, logging any message after the command.
+This has the same functionality as END, however it carries with it the notion that the termination was abnormal.
 * `DELAY`
   * Delays the script for (argument 1) seconds.
+* `END`
+  * Terminates the script immediately, logging any message after the command.
+This has the same functionality as ABORT, however it indicates a normal termination.
 * `GOTO_LABEL`
   * Goto label (argument 1).
 * `IF_PRESSED_GOTO_LABEL`
   * If the button the script is bound to is pressed, goto label (argument 1).
 * `IF_PRESSED_REPEAT_LABEL`
   * If the button the script is bound to is pressed, goto label (argument 1) a maximum of (argument 2) times.
+* `IF_PRESSED_REPEAT`
+  * Works the same as the IF_PRESSED_REPEAT_LABEL command, except the number of times the loop is executed is defined by argument 2.
+In addition, the loop counter is reset automatically allowing loops to be nested.
 * `IF_UNPRESSED_GOTO_LABEL`
   * If the button the script is bound to is not pressed, goto label (argument 1).
 * `IF_UNPRESSED_REPEAT_LABEL`
   * If the button the script is bound to is not pressed, goto label (argument 1) a maximum of (argument 2) times.
+* `IF_UNPRESSED_REPEAT`
+  * Works the same as the IF_UNPRESSED_REPEAT_LABEL command, except the number of times the loop is executed is defined by argument 2.
+In addition, the loop counter is reset automatically allowing loops to be nested.
 * `LABEL`
   * Sets a label named (argument 1) for use with the `*GOTO_LABEL` commands.
 * `OPEN`
   * Opens the file or folder (argument 1).
 * `REPEAT_LABEL`
   * Goto label (argument 1) a maximum of (argument 2) times.
+* `REPEAT`
+  * Works the same as the REPEAT_LABEL command, except the number of times the loop is executed is defined by argument 2.
+In addition, the loop counter is reset automatically allowing loops to be nested.
 * `RESET_REPEATS`
   * Reset the counter on all repeats. (no arguments)
 * `SOUND`